Streetwise/snapshot-composer/README.md

 - To improve performance use **reduce_density** to scale down the number of data points by a factor.
 - To set the viewpoint and crop any outlier data points, use the **bounds** variable.

 The `template/template.txt` file contains additional standard parameters, such as the license, to build the rest of the Data Package.
+We follow Mapbox [SimpleStyles](https://github.com/mapbox/simplestyle-spec/tree/master/1.1.0) to render circles or markers.

+To enable circle rendering, set `as_circle: 1` in the top part of the YML file.

 For configuration of the point rendering style, see `maputil.py`.
 For code that provides geographic transformation, see `geoutil.py`.